 Step 1: Follow The iOS Rules & Guidelines

-Once you have written that last wonderful code and implemented that much-awaited terrific app feature in your mobile app, you have got to do much more, your job does not end with it, but the actual trip to the final destination, begins from here, that is testing your app on more than one physical device, and you need to follow the iOS Human Interface Guidelines and the App Store Review Guidelines.
+Once you have written that last wonderful code and implemented that much-awaited terrific application feature in your mobile application, you have got to do much more, your job does not end with it, but the actual trip to the final destination, begins from here, that is testing your application on more than one physical device, and you need to follow the iOS Human Interface Guidelines and the App Store Review Guidelines.
 Apple is very particular about is guidelines and if missed something, your app would face the rejection from Apple, so sift down the pool of guidelines religiously.
 Get your app tested on iPhone as well as on iPad too, it will ensure your app would succeed substantially in the app store and would guarantee a better score of downloads.

 Step 2: Gather The Apple Prerequisites